christiancashiola/fire-vs-ice/README.md

 # Fire Vs Ice (火対氷)
 ## Background
-Fire & Ice is a retro-styled 2-player action game inspired by the _1983 Bomberman_.
+Fire Vs Ice is a retro-styled 2-player action game inspired by the _1983 Bomberman_.
 The object is the game is to detroy the other player using fire or ice bombs.
 Blowing up breakable walls sometimes releases power ups or a trap.
 There is a shield power up (which grants the player an extra hit-point), an attack power up (which increasing attack range), and spikes (which you want to avoid).
 Beware, it is very possible for player to destroy him/herself!

 ## Functionality & MVP
 - Start, pause, reset with modals